 The test shows that many popular face creams are good choices.
-They get a green flask, because they are free from a number of harmful chemicals.
+They get the A mark, because they are free from a number of harmful chemicals.

 Make your own test: use the app ’Kemiluppen’

 In the app ’Kemiluppen’ you find more than 480 face creams.
 Check the app if your face cream is not among the tested products.

 In ’Kemiluppen’ one in five moisturizing face creams recieve the A label, because they are free from perfume and harmful substances.

 Behind the test